vitalpoltava/mf-boilerplate/README.md

 # Microfrontends simple boilerplate

-## How to run the app
+## Running the app

-First we need to prepare a remote fragment to be available.
+First clone the repository, then prepare a remote fragment to be available to the host:
 1. `cd remote`
 2. `yarn install`
 3. `yarn build`